-$^{^2}$ In addition to the WCFU, the Illinois Workers' Compensation Commission (IWCC), which is separate and apart from the Department, also employs a number investigators charged with investigating insurance non-compliance pursuant to Section 4 of the Act, which requires employers to provide workers' compensation benefits to employees.
+2 In addition to the WCFU, the Illinois Workers' Compensation Commission (IWCC), which is separate and apart from the Department, also employs a number of investigators charged with investigating insurance non-compliance pursuant to Section 4 of the Act, which requires employers to provide workers' compensation benefits to employees.

-- 4. Intentionally preparing or providing an invalid, false, or counterfeit certificate of insurance as proof of workers' compensation insurance; - 5.
+- injured worker from making a legitimate claim for workers' compensation benefits; - 4.
+Intentionally preparing or providing an invalid, false, or counterfeit certificate of insurance as proof of workers' compensation insurance; - 5.
 Intentionally making or causing to be made any false or fraudulent material statement or material representation for the purpose of obtaining workers' compensation insurance at less than the proper rate for that insurance; - 6.
 Intentionally making or causing to be made any false or fraudulent material statement or material representation on an initial or renewal self-insurance application or accompanying financial statement for the purpose of obtaining self-insurance status or reducing the amount of security that may be required to be furnished; - 7.
 Intentionally making or causing to be made any false or fraudulent material statement to the WCFU in the course of an investigation of fraud or insurance non-compliance; and - 8.
 Intentionally assisting, abetting, soliciting, or conspiring with any person, company, or other entity to commit any of the acts listed above.